xiaofanliang/starter-hugo-academic/content/authors/mei/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Students
 ---

-Allison Yu is currently a graduate student completing her Master in Urban and Regional Program at Taubman College, University of Michigan.
-She earned her Bachelor of Science in Architecture from University of Detroit Mercy School of Architecture and Community Development.
-She is dedicated to advancing accessible, mixed-used and people-centered design; with a particular interest in neighborhoods, campuses and urban streetscape typologies.
+Mei is a doctoral candidate in Urban and Regional Planning at Taubman College, University of Michigan.
+Her research leverages urban analytics and information technologies to understand urban dynamics and develop planning practices that foster healthy, equitable cities.
+With diverse training in urban planning, data science, and landscape architecture, Mei is deeply interested in the interplay between emerging technologies and urban planning needs.
+She has also investigated various planning topics and datasets, including transportation, scenario planning, social media, post-hazard assessment, eviction, and urban design.